jhderojasUVa/analyted-backend-todo/README.md

 2. Run the [analyted-database-todo](https://github.com/jhderojasUVa/analyted-database-todo) docker image (see their documentation)
 3. Run a `docker network inspect analyted_network` and check the IP where `sqltodo` is running
 4. Change on the `src/index.js` the ip of the server

+# Docker login/build/run/pull

+For login into Github repository:

+- `npm run docker:login`

+For building:

+- `npm run docker:build`.
+To build the latest versions
+- `npm run docker:build <version>`.
+To build the a concrete version

+For running:

+- `npm run docker:run`.
+To run the latest versions
+- `npm run docker:run <version>`.
+To run the a concrete version

+For pulling (**You need to be logged in and with rights to do it**):

+- `npm run docker:pull`.
+To run the latest versions
+- `npm run docker:pull <version>`.
+To run the a concrete version